MetPX/sarracenia/c/README.rst

 export RABBIT_BUILD=*directory where rabbit has been built*

-STATUS:
-   -- checksums are wrong somehow... working on it.

-build dependencies:
 liburiparser-dev - development files for uriparser librabbitmq-dev - AMQP client library written in C - Dev Files libssl-dev  - OpenSSL client library (used for hash algorithms.)